 The role of Forum Virium

-Forum Virium Helsinki is responsible for Task 7.4, Demonstration of PUC3 on cross-border smart grid.
+Forum Virium Helsinki was responsible for Task 7.4, Demonstration of PUC3 on cross-border smart grid.

-In this task the use case will be focused on protecting the customer facing components of the smart grid against threats to control functions defined for the demand control.
-The pilot will use two smart grid APIs, the Smart Grid API from Kalasatama, and the smart grid APIs from the city of Tallinn.
-The pilot will stress test the APIs and the public interface of the smart grid.
+In this task the use case focused on protecting the customer facing components of the smart grid against threats to control functions defined for the demand control.
+The pilot used two smart grid APIs, the Smart Grid API from Kalasatama, and the smart grid APIs from the city of Tallinn.
+The pilot stressed test the APIs and the public interface of the smart grid.

-The stress testing scenario will feed malformed data to the public interfaces and APIs to confuse the operators and the automated systems of the smart grid.
-IRIS will be able to detect the malicious information to mitigate the attack.
-The attack scenario will be deployed as a cross-border crisis management exercise on the Virtual Cyber Range (VCR), with Digital Twins of the target smart grid systems, as well as Digital Twin honeypots.
+The stress testing scenario fed malformed data to the public interfaces and APIs to confuse the operators and the automated systems of the smart grid.
+IRIS was able to detect the malicious information to mitigate the attack.
+The attack scenario was deployed as a cross-border crisis management exercise on the Virtual Cyber Range (VCR), with Digital Twins of the target smart grid systems, as well as Digital Twin honeypots.

 Benefits for Helsinki